Practical Robustness: Building and Debugging an Autonomous Mobile Robot Control System in Rust

 code red code red

-Controlling autonomous mobile robot fleets demands a system that is not only powerful but also robust, especially when deployed on customer sites with restricted access serving critical processes.
+Controlling autonomous mobile robot fleets demands a system that is not only powerful but also robust, a challenge all developers face in critical applications.
+But how can we guarantee that robustness and eliminate subtle logical bugs long before deployment?

 Speaker